 ---|---|---|

 When you do a state return online, the prices automatically include state e-file.
-The software download/CD with state return only includes the preparation part of it.
-E-filing the state return requires an extra $20 fee.
-I added $20 to the prices of the software download/CD for an apples-to-apples comparison.
+The software download with state return only includes the preparation part of it.
+E-filing the state return requires an extra $25 fee.
+I added $25 to the prices of the software download for an apples-to-apples comparison.

-I think $20 for just e-filing the state return is too high when the whole software with all the complex logic for both federal and state returns is only $40.
-If you are willing to print and mail the state return, you can save the $20 and get the software at almost half the price for doing it online.
+I think $25 for just e-filing the state return is too high when the whole software with all the complex logic for both federal and state returns is only $30 – $50.
+Many states accept e-file directly on the state revenue agency’s website (see Free E-File State Tax Return Directly on the State’s Website).
+If you are willing to file directly with the state, you can save that $25 and get the software at half the price for doing it online.

 Features

-Not only is the software download/CD less expensive but it also has more features than the same named edition online.
-For instance if you sold investments with capital gains or losses, the online Deluxe edition of TurboTax or H&R Block software can’t handle it.
+Not only is the software download less expensive but it also has more features than the same-named edition online.
+For instance, if you sold investments with capital gains or losses, the online Deluxe edition of TurboTax or H&R Block software can’t handle it.
 You’d have to upgrade to TurboTax Premier or H&R Block Premium.
-However, the Deluxe edition of the software download/CD includes handling capital gains or losses.
-That makes the software download/CD even less expensive when compared to a required higher edition of the online product.
+However, the Deluxe edition of the software download includes handling capital gains or losses.
+That makes the software download even less expensive when compared to a required higher edition of the online product.

-The software download/CD also makes it easier to access the tax forms.
+The software download also makes it easier to access the tax forms.
 If you are familiar with the forms you can toggle between the interview and the forms to confirm that you answered the questions correctly.
+The added transparency makes it so much easier to troubleshoot when you have problems.

-Lower prices and more features give an advantage to the software download/CD.
+Lower prices and more features give an advantage to the software download.

 Multiple Returns

 The online product is designed to be used by only one person.
-If other people in the family need to use it, they must register separately and pay again (unless they can get it free, see above).
+If other people in the family need to use it, they must register separately and pay again.

-After you install the software download/CD to your computer, you can use it for multiple returns.
+After you install the software download to your computer, you can use it for multiple returns.
 It can be for a married couple filing separately.
 Or it can be for filing returns for children or parents.
-The software download/CD includes 5 free federal e-files for this purpose.
-If you need to do more than 5 returns, the additional returns can be printed and mailed.
+The software download includes five free federal e-files for this purpose.
+If you need to do more than five returns, you can buy another copy.

 Access to Previous Years

-With the software download/CD, if you ever need to amend a previous year’s return, you can always fire up or re-install the previous year’s program.
+With the downloaded software, if you ever need to amend a previous year’s return, you can always fire up or re-install the previous year’s program.
 If you used online software, by the time the year rolls over, the online software is automatically updated for the next year.
 There’s a process to get to a previous year’s return but it’s much more difficult.

 Filing versus Planning